FreakC-Foundation/FreakC/TUTORIAL.md

 	label_name[::] "arg1" "arg2"

-The feature's still in Beta, if stuffs don't work, or there's a duplicated "[..]" in your code's content that supposed to work, just change it to "[.^.]" and problems fixed :)
+The feature's still in Beta, it is still a better idea using `call[]`.

 # Procedural programming